JHWebDeveloper/Able2-public-resources/README.md

 ### Changed
 - Codec support maximized.
 No longer prechecking by parsing file extensions.
 Using Fprobe for prechecking so all available codecs in Ffmpeg are now supported.
 - Animated PNGs and Motion JPEGS are now treated like GIFS
+- Images that lack a visible moving background are now exported as .png's rather than video

 ### Updated
 - Ffmpeg and Ffprobe binaries.